How To Use LinkedIn Effectively

 Finally, people love the chance to give advice.
 If you need suggestions or career advice and you trust your network to give you a good response, post a question asking for it!
 People are often ready to give input, and it can be helpful to rely on the advice of people with more experience or longer careers than you.

-- Have you got an internship this summer?
-Read our Ultimate Guide to Summer Internships to find out how and why you should consider looking for one!
+- Read our ultimate guide to internships to find out how and why you should consider looking for one!